ksu-cs-textbooks/cis300/content/appendix/vs/design-window.md

 2. If the Properties window isn't showing on the right, select "Properties Window" from the "View" menu.

-3. Look at the row of buttons near the top of the properties window, and make sure the second and third button are highlighted:
+3. Look at the row of buttons near the top of the properties window, and make sure the second and third buttons are highlighted:

     <img src="properties.jpg" alt="A picture of a portion of a Properties window should appear here." />